zinal/ydb-snippets/ydb-ansible/README.md

 Ansible playbooks supporting the deployment of [YDB](https://ydb.tech) clusters into VM or baremetal servers.

-Currently the playbooks provided support the following scenarious:
+Currently the playbooks provide support the following scenarious:
 * the initial deployment of YDB static (storage) nodes;
 * the initial deployment of YDB dynamic (database) nodes;
-* adding extra YDB dynamic nodes to the YDB cluster.
+* adding extra YDB dynamic nodes to the YDB cluster;
+* updating cluster configuration file and TLS certificates, with automatic rolling restart.

 The following scenarious are yet to be implemented:
 * configuring extra storage devices within the existing YDB static nodes;